-This section describes how to draw diagrams using System Architect, and covers many of the drawing and viewing options available in the product.
+This section describes how to draw diagrams using Rational System Architect, and covers many of the drawing and viewing options available in the product.

+•

 Topics in this chapter Page

-Drawing in System Architect 4-2
+Drawing in Rational System Architect 4-2

 Drawing Symbols on a Diagram 4-3

 Drawing Lines 4-6

 Diagram Settings 4-15

 Moving Symbols and Editing a Diagram 4-17

 Fonts 4-21

 Format Files 4-24

 Copying Diagrams 4-32

 Keyboard Accelerators 4-34

-Drawing in System Architect
+Drawing in Rational System Architect

-System Architect is a visual modeling tool for the Enterprise.
+Rational System Architect is a visual modeling tool for the Enterprise.
 It provides a multitude of preferences for drawing and viewing the graphical diagrams that represent an organization's analysis and design models.

-Drawing Symbols

-There are many options for drawing symbols in System Architect.
+Drawing Symbols There are many options for drawing symbols in Rational System Architect.
 You may use a diagram's toolbar to draw symbols, or drag existing definitions from the explorer onto the diagram workspace.
 You may choose to draw and define symbols as you go along, or choose to simply draw and create a list of undefined items, so that you can brainstorm and draw, and define everything later.

-Drawing Lines

-As you draw lines to connect symbols, there are preferences for types of lines (always straight, always orthogonal, or elliptical), line drawing algorithms, grids that lines adhere to, etc. Most diagram types purposely do not force you to connect both ends of a line to a symbol, however, data modeling diagrams in System Architect provide "on-the-fly" referential integrity, enforcing the rules of data modeling that prohibit you from leaving a line unconnected to a symbol on either end.
+Drawing Lines As you draw lines to connect symbols, there are preferences for types of lines (always straight, always orthogonal, or elliptical), line drawing algorithms, grids that lines adhere to, etc. Most diagram types purposely do not force you to connect both ends of a line to a symbol, however, data modeling diagrams in Rational System Architect provide "on-the-fly" referential integrity, enforcing the rules of data modeling that prohibit you from leaving a line unconnected to a symbol on either end.
+Viewing Diagrams There are a number of preferences to select on viewing the diagram.
+You may select to show page marks, grids, rulers, etc. You may print diagrams to various percentages, to paper of various sizes.
+You may print very large diagrams in whole to printer plotters.